Louisiana prisoner suit claims they’re forced to endure dangerous conditions at Angola prison farm

 It names as defendants Angola’s warden, Timothy Hooper, and officials with Louisiana’s department of corrections and its money-making arm, Prison Enterprises.

-A spokesman for the department of correction and an attorney for the department did not immediately provide comment on the suit.
+Ken Pastorick, a spokesman for the state Department of Public Safety and Corrections, said the department hadn’t officially been served with the suit.

+“We cannot comment on something we have not seen nor had any opportunity to review,” he said.

 The United States has historically locked up more people than any other country, with more than 2.2 million inmates in federal and state prisons, jails and detention centers.
 They can be forced to work because the 13th Amendment to the U.S. Constitution, which abolished slavery after the Civil War, made an exception for those “duly convicted” of a crime.